Approaches for Real-time Updates of AWS Secrets Manager Secrets in Applications

 • Alternating-users method

-• Configuring automatic rotation through:
+• Configuring rotation through:

 • AWS Management Console